rmiravalles/ckaprep/Architecture_Installation_and_Configuration/Notes/The_control_plane.md

 ## Control plane components

+The Control Plane components all run as Pods in the `kube-system` namespace.

+To view these Pods, we can run the following command:

+`kubectl get pods -n kube-system`

 - **kube-apiserver**: the kube-apiserver exposes the Kubernetes API, it's the front end for the Kubernetes control plane, so all communication to the cluster passess through it.
 - **etcd**: consistent and highly-available key value store used as Kubernetes' backing store for all cluster data (the *state* of Kubernetes).
 - **kube-scheduler**: watches for newly created Pods with no assigned node, and selects a node for them to run on, taking into account factors such as resource requirements, constraints, and data locality.